 - Main ideas so far can be applied to any firm

 - Porter's five forces

 - Competitive advantage

 - Technology firms are different

 - Reproducibility

 - Degree of variety

 - Customizability

+- Adaption

-- Search and attention
+- Experimentation

 Reproducibility

 - Information goods are...

 - Costly to produce but cheap to reproduce.

 - That is, high fixed costs but low (zero) marginal costs.

 - No capacity limits